Enesylcn/RestfulWebApi/README.md

 # RestfulWeb.Api Project

 In this project, CRUD operations for the Users and Comments entities are implemented following the RESTful service culture.
+Below is the TASK heading where you can review the project according to weekly task order.
+ATTENTİON!

 ## Contents